ISCPIF/viabilitree/README.md

 A set-valued map $`F`$ is $`\mu`$-Lipschitz with $`\mu>0`$ if for all $`x`$ and $`y`$, $` F(x)\subset F(y)+B(0,\mu ||x-y||)`$

 <!-- Identifiers, in alphabetical order -->
+[Bilingual]:example/READMEbilingual.md "Documentation for the example of the Bilingual society viability problem"
+[Consumer]:example/READMEconsumer.md "Documentation for the example of the consumption model"
 [kernelLink]:doc/READMEKernelComputation.md "Documentation for class KernelComputation"
 [Lipschitz]: https://gitlab.iscpif.fr/viability/viabilitree/tree/master#Lipschitz "Definition of the Lipschitz property for dynamical systems"
 [Marchaud]: https://gitlab.iscpif.fr/viability/viabilitree/tree/master#Marchaud "Definition of the Marchaud property for dynamical systems"
+[Population]:example/READMEpopulation.md "Documentation for the example of the population growth model"
 [viabilitree]: https://hal.archives-ouvertes.fr/hal-01319738v1 "Working paper with technical proofs"
 <!-- [openmole]: http://www.openmole.org/ "OpenMOLE website: for numerical exploration of complex models" -->